-The previous chapters of this Plan outlined goals and objectives for guiding future sustainable development in Grand Isle.
-To have an effective Town plan, it is essential that the recommendations contained within it are implemented.
-Implementation takes many forms, from amending bylaws and Town ordinances to working with community groups and organizations on new projects.
-While policies can be directly implemented by the municipal legislative body, the implementation of goals and recommendations requires an ongoing planning and community engagement process.
-This chapter is intended to identify available tools, strategies, and opportunities that will assist the community in building its vision for the future.
+The previous chapters of this plan outlined goals and objectives for guiding future sustainable development in Grand Isle.
+To have an effective town plan, it is essential that the recommendations contained within it are implemented.
+Implementation takes a variety of forms, from amending bylaws and town ordinances to collaborating with community groups and organizations on new projects.
+While many policies can be implemented by the Selectboard, implementing goals and strategies requires an ongoing planning and community engagement process.
+This chapter identifies available tools, strategies, and opportunities that will assist the community in building its vision for the future.
 It is important to periodically review the plan to prioritize implementation steps and to ensure that all recommendations are being considered.